 Student season coupons are sold as monthly (30-day, CZK 130), quarterly (90-day, CZK 360) and full-year (365-day, CZK 1,280) with a selectable initial date of validity.
 The standard pass covers the P and 0 zones (on the territory of Prague), which suffices for the great majority of your destinations.
 With the pass, you can also use České dráhy and KŽC passenger trains free of charge (line S34) within Prague limits (pid.cz/vlaky/).
 Be careful about the size of your luggage – if your luggage is bigger, you will need an additional ticket worth CZK 16 based on the price list.
 Bicycles may only be carried on the metro trains, and exclusively at the rear platform of each car.

-Aside from paper coupons, you can also obtain an electronic version of the pass, which loads onto the Lítačka card.
-You need to pay for the issue of the card in accordance with the price list of your choice (litacka.cz/cenik).
-The prices for the coupons are the same, but the range includes extra 5-month and 10-month coupons.
-The 10-month coupon has a selectable initial date of validity within the period from 15 August to 1 November.
+In addition to paper coupons, you can also purchase an electronic version of the coupons, which is uploaded to the Lítačka card or to the web (pidlitacka.cz/) and mobile application (app.pidilitacka.cz).
+You will pay for the card according to the price list (litacka.cz/price list).
+The prices for the coupons are the same, but there are also 5-month and 10-month coupons.

 You can apply for a Lítačka in person at the contact points (litacka.cz/kontakt) and will need an identity card and an ID card photograph (this will be returned to you).
 All the detailed instructions can be found on the Lítačka website (litacka.cz/ke-stazeni).